 Wind and solar energy generation potential are inherently dependent on weather patterns.
 As the nation’s premier weather research agency, NOAA is uniquely positioned to provide scientific data vital to the development of these nationally significant energy resources.

-The National Energy with Weather System (NEWS) Simulator is a tool developed by researchers at NOAA’s Earth System Research Laboratory (ESRL) and the Cooperative Institute for Research in Environmental Sciences (CIRES) to simulate the U.S. electrical power sector.
+The National Energy with Weather System (NEWS) Simulator is a tool developed by researchers at NOAA’s Earth System Research Laboratories (ESRL) and the Cooperative Institute for Research in Environmental Sciences (CIRES) to simulate the U.S. electrical power sector.
 Specifically, they are investigating what happens within the system as large amounts of variable generation (wind and solar PV) are integrated as power sources.
 The aim is to produce a model that can be used by decision-makers on a variety of scales to evaluate the costs and benefits of a broad range of generation and transmission technologies.

 The NEWS simulator designs new electrical generation and delivery systems based on renewable power generation estimates from high-resolution weather data, potential future renewable and conventional power sources, electric load requirements for 256 regions and alternative future transmission infrastructures.
 The simulator selects the type of energy and the locations for generation that best meet the specific needs of system requirements.